-Prizes may be awarded to final year students of the Certificate programmes, but are not necessarily awarded every year.
+Three prizes may be awarded to final year students of the Women's Fellowship Basic Ministry Development Programme, but are not necessarily awarded every year.
 There is one academic prize:

 • Jean Bell Prize for Significant Achievement.

 In addition, there are two community prizes: